Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Big Three Total 7.57% 6.93% +9.2%

-AWS leads with 3.40% of global internet traffic.
-To put that in perspective: roughly 1 in 29 bytes flowing across the internet touches an Amazon network.
-The Big Three collectively carry more traffic than any single ISP.
-Comcast handles about 2.5% and AT&T about 1.7%.
+AWS leads at 3.40%.
+Put another way: roughly 1 in 29 bytes flowing across the public internet touches an Amazon network.
+That's more than Comcast (2.5%) or AT&T (1.7%) carry individually.
+The Big Three combined beat any single ISP.

-Google's aggregate number dipped 2.2%, but that top-line figure hides a structural shift we'll unpack in a moment.
+Google's aggregate dipped 2.2%.
+That top-line figure hides a structural shift we'll unpack in a moment.

-Why this matters for cloud market share tracking: Revenue data from Synergy Research and Canalys gives AWS a 29% market share, Azure 20%, and Google 13%.
-Traffic share flips that ratio.
-AWS still leads, but the gap between second and third place looks completely different depending on whether you're measuring dollars or bytes.
-If you're evaluating cloud providers based on actual workload volume rather than billing, traffic share gives you a clearer signal.
+Revenue data from Synergy Research and Canalys puts AWS at 29%, Azure at 20%, and Google at 13%.
+Traffic share flips the ratio.
+AWS still leads, but the gap between second and third looks very different depending on whether you measure dollars or bytes.
+If you care about actual workload volume rather than billing, traffic share is the cleaner signal.

 Chart of six cloud providers traffic share including Meta Akamai and Hetzner

 Cloud infrastructure doesn't stop at the hyperscalers.
-When you add Meta, Akamai, and Hetzner to the picture, six organizations account for over 11% of all global internet traffic.
+Pull Meta, Akamai, and Hetzner into the picture and six networks account for more than 11% of all global internet traffic.

 Provider ASN Q1 2026 Share Category